 What will I be doing in my lessons and what skills will I gain?
+What will I gain?
 Pupils will have the opportunity tackle complex and demanding physical activities.
 They will be able to get involved in a range of activities that develop personal fitness and promote an active, healthy lifestyle.
 Activities pupils can experience include badminton, basketball, cricket, dance, dodgeball, football, hockey, netball, rounders and swimming.
 Pupils who participate in GCSE PE will be assessed in some areas of their practical activities during their core PE time.
 More information?
 Please see a member of the PE staff for further information.

-CORE SUBJECT: Learning for Life
+CORE SUBJECT: Personal Development